Jcait/code-wars/8th-kyu/Convert_number_to_reversed_array_of_digits/README.md

 ### Step 2

-Now it's a string we want to split the new string of numbers up seperately and add them to a variable
+Now that it's a string, we want to split the new string of numbers up separately and add them to a variable.

 ```
 function digitize(n) {